 Roughly speaking, this holds by the following reasoning.
-First, recall from Observation~\ref{obs:even y} that $y$ needs to be odd w.r.t any compaction affecting the error of $y$, which implies that at least one item $x\le y$ must be removed during that compaction.
+First, recall from Observation~\ref{obs:even y} that $y$ needs to be odd w.r.t.\ any compaction affecting the error of $y$, which implies that at least one item $x\le y$ must be removed during that compaction.
 We show that as we move up one level at a time, $y$'s rank with respect to the input stream fed to that level falls by about half (this is formally established in Lemma \ref{lem:halving}).
 This is the source of the $2^h$ factor in the denominator.
-Second, we show that each compaction operation that affects $y$ can be ``attributed'' to $k$ items smaller than or equal to $y$ inserted into the buffer, which relies on using our particular compaction schedule (see Lemma \ref{lem:single layer}).
+Second, we show that each compaction operation that affects $\err(y)$ can be ``attributed'' to $k$ items smaller than or equal to $y$ inserted into the buffer, which relies on using our particular compaction schedule (see Lemma \ref{lem:single layer}).
 This is the source of the $k$ factor in the denominator.

 \item Let $H_y$ be the smallest positive integer such that $2^{H_y}\gtrsim \rank(y)/B$ (the approximate inequality $\gtrsim$ hides a universal constant).
-Then no compactions occurring at levels above $H_y$ affect $y$, because $y$'s rank relative to the input stream of any such buffer is less than $B/2$ and no relative-compactor ever compacts the lowest-ranked $B/2$ items that it stores.
+Then no compactions occurring at levels above $H_y$ affect $\err(y)$, because $y$'s rank relative to the input stream of any such buffer is less than $B/2$ and no relative-compactor ever compacts the lowest-ranked $B/2$ items that it stores.

-Again, this holds because as we move up one level at a time, $y$'s rank w.r.t each level falls by about half (see Lemma \ref{lem:halving}). \end{enumerate} Together, this means that the variance of the estimate for $y$ is at most (up to constant factors):
+Again, this holds because, as we move up one level at a time, $y$'s rank w.r.t.\ each level falls by about half (see Lemma \ref{lem:halving}). \end{enumerate} Together, this means that the variance of the estimate for $y$ is at most (up to constant factors):

-where in the LHS, $ \rank(y)/(k 2^h) $ bounds the number of level-$h$ compaction operations affecting the error (this exploits Property 1 above), and $2^{2h}$ is the variance contributed by each such compaction, due to Observation~\ref{obs:even y} and because items processed by relative-compactor at level $h$ each represent $2^h$ items in the original stream.
+where in the LHS, $ \rank(y)/(k 2^h) $ bounds the number of level-$h$ compaction operations affecting the error (this exploits Property 1 above), and $2^{2h}$ is the variance contributed by each such compaction, due to Observation~\ref{obs:even y} and because each item processed by the relative-compactor at level $h$ represents $2^h$ items in the original stream.

 The RHS of Equation \eqref{die} is dominated by the term for $h=H_y$, and the term for that value of $h$ is at most (up to constant factors)